Definition: Defining the Meaning of Childhood Obesity

 - Body mass index (BMI) uses height and weight measurements to estimate how much body fat a person has.
 To calculate BMI, divide weight in kg by height in meters squared; for pounds and inches, divide weight by height squared and multiply the result by the conversion factor 703.

-Facts: Childhood Obesity
+Quick Facts: Childhood Obesity

 - Advertising of unhealthy foods correlates with childhood obesity rates.